Deadline approaching: file your CPD

 A group of people walking down stairs

-Canada has very strong university-level actuarial programs.
 Canadian universities have a global reputation for excellence in the quality and rigour of their programs, and they are well-positioned to introduce leading-edge techniques and progressive research to advance the profession.
-The CIA believes that Canadian universities are the right place to teach and assess the foundational actuarial topics to equip candidates with the skills they need to be successful in their future ACIA and FCIA exams.
+We know that Canadian universities are the right place to teach and assess the foundational actuarial topics to equip future actuaries with the skills they need to be successful in their ACIA and FCIA exams.

 University Accreditation Program